JaxPlays-Inc/jaxplays.org/content/reviews/2023-07-27-no-exit-is-a-mystery-box-you-cant-escape.md

 - Kathryn Kuhn
 - Kate McManus
 ---
-[*No Exit*](/productions/2023-no-exit/), an adaptation of Jean-Paul Sartre's *Huis clos,* by [Lumen Repertory Theatre](/theatres/lumen-repertory-theatre/), is a disconcerting mystery box that traps you in its intrigue.
+[*No Exit*](/productions/2023-no-exit/), an adaptation of Jean-Paul Sartre's *Huis clos,* by [[theatre:Lumen Repertory Theatre]], is a disconcerting mystery box that traps you in its intrigue.
 This remarkable performance beckons you to delve into the human mind's darkest corners as three newly departed souls are abruptly gathered in a solitary room.
 <!--more-->

 The expertly designed and built stage is a small, disorienting, askew room that pulls you into its depths, with odd and seemingly uncomfortable furniture, while an unexpected digital screen on a window introduces a playful juxtaposition.

-Josh Andrews' Valet opens the show on a high note, infusing the stage with a highly animated and "spirited" performance that sets an energetic tone.
+[[person:Josh Andrews]]' Valet opens the show on a high note, infusing the stage with a highly animated and "spirited" performance that sets an energetic tone.
 He balances comedy and mystery, making you question if this is really going to be a depiction of hell or just a fun diversion.
 His performance gives the initial illusion of a lively romp, cleverly setting the stage for the incoming conflict.

-However, the illusion fades quickly with the arrival of Stefan Renaud, impeccably played by Jeff Drushal.
+However, the illusion fades quickly with the arrival of Stefan Renaud, impeccably played by [[person:Jeff Drushal]].
 Drushal masterfully conveys Renaud's confusion and discomfort, especially when left alone in the disorienting space.
 His despair seems to seep into the room, turning the atmosphere eerily claustrophobic.

-Adding to the tumult, Kathryn Kuhn’s Inez slinks onto the stage, a compelling mix of strength and villainy.
-Just as tensions peak between her and Renaud, Kate McManus’s Estelle enters, a picture of uptight elegance with a balletic grace that hides deeper turbulence.
+Adding to the tumult, [[person:Kathryn Kuhn]]’s Inez slinks onto the stage, a compelling mix of strength and villainy.
+Just as tensions peak between her and Renaud, [[person:Kate McManus]]’ Estelle enters, a picture of uptight elegance with a balletic grace that hides deeper turbulence.

 {{< figure src="/media/photos/2023_No_Exit_3.webp" alt="Kathryn Kuhn, Kate McManus and Jeff Drushal (left to right)" caption="Kathryn Kuhn, Kate McManus and Jeff Drushal (left to right)" attr="Ray Hollister" >}}